Trolent/Born2beroot/README.md

 # Born2beRoot - Virtual Machine Setup Project

 Welcome to my Born2beRoot project, a virtualization and system administration project I completed as part of the 42 school curriculum.
-This project involved setting up a secure and functional server environment using VirtualBox (or UTM) and Debian.
+This project involved setting up a secure and functional server environment using VirtualBox and Debian.

+If you won't find the actual VM here, here is a quick recap of the features I implemented onto it.

 ## Features